Report done on boy's near-hanging, but not released

 CLAREMONT, N.H.
 (AP) — Almost a year after an 8-year-old biracial boy was nearly hanged, the New Hampshire attorney general's office says a legal dispute is preventing it from releasing a report on its investigation.

-The attorney general's office said in a statement Wednesday that once its investigation was complete, it sought a court order to release the report, "due to confidentiality constraints and the ages of the children involved."
+The attorney general's office says Wednesday that once its investigation was complete, it sought a court order to release the report, "due to confidentiality constraints and the ages of the children involved."

-The office said the report hasn't been released because litigation over whether it may be released "is ongoing."
-It provided no further details.
+The office says the report hasn't been released because litigation over whether it may be released "is ongoing."
+It didn't provide further details.